U.S. military aid for Egypt seen continuing despite rights concerns

+March 30 A portion of the Interstate 85 highway collapsed in Atlanta on Thursday due to a fire under the bridge, the city's fire and rescue agency said.

-WASHINGTON The U.S. Congress looks set to approve another $1.3 billion (£853.69 million) in military aid to Egypt despite concerns expressed by some lawmakers over its crackdown on dissent while fighting religious militants.
+WASHINGTON Nov 13 The U.S. Congress looks set to approve another $1.3 billion in military aid to Egypt despite concerns expressed by some lawmakers over its crackdown on dissent while fighting religious militants.

 Senate and House of Representatives staffers are engaged in feverish negotiations on what should be in a trillion-plus-dollar spending bill that they must complete by Dec.
 11 to avoid a government shutdown.